Want to automate your customer experience program?

 Of all the ways to increase customer satisfaction and maximize customer retention, personalization is one of the most powerful strategies.
 Customers are more likely to be comfortable with businesses who know them and address their needs.
 Given the fact that it’s easier than ever to manage and use customer information, your company should always be looking for new ways to make every customer feel important, and that what you’re offering is specifically tailored to them.

 Now that you’ve seen the importance of customer satisfaction to your bottom line, it’s time to put this information into action.
-If you’re ready to start really putting customers first, here are some ideas and survey templates to help you take the next step:
+If you’re ready to start really putting customers first and start understanding consumer purchase intentions, here are some ideas and survey templates to help you take the next step:

 Here are some ideas to ensure that respondents will answer your surveys.